Wednesday, December 3, 2014

 I read the recipe out to her and she did all the mixing and such.

-But the brine was fabulous, as always, and the bird was sooo good.
+The brine was fabulous and the bird was so good.
 We did a small bird for Thanksgiving, so we might buy another that we can brine and smoke for meals over the holidays.
 Here is my tried and true brine recipe:

 Camp Rustown Brine